Moving to New Zealand from UK

 Pensions in New Zealand

 One of the most important considerations for retiring to New Zealand is managing your UK pensions.
-Under the double taxation agreement, most UK pensions are taxable in New Zealand, not the UK.
+Under the double taxation agreement, most UK pensions are taxable in New Zealand, which is why international pensions for UK expats often need to be restructured to ensure tax efficiency, correct reporting and long-term retirement security.
 Transferring your pension into an approved NZ scheme may provide tax benefits, but specialist advice is essential.

 The state pension in New Zealand, known as the NZ pension or Superannuation, is available to residents aged 65 or over who have lived in the country for at least 10 years (with 5 years after age 50).
-More details are available via NZ Superannuation & Retirement.
+Retirement eligibility details are available via New Zealand Superannuation and retirement benefits.

 Quality of Life for Retirees